ErrorThreeOThree/Load-Time-Diversity-for-TMS57012/README.md

 This repository contains files used in my bachelor's thesis "Compiler-Based Load-Time Diversity for Embedded Systems" handed in on July 5, 2019.
 In this thesis I propose a new compiler-guided load-time artificial software diversity approach designed for embedded systems, showcase and evaluate a prototype implementation.

+Due to copyright reasons, the compile-time code analyzer written in Scala is missing from this project.
+The code analyzer parses ARM assembler and outputs the code in a custom file format.
+The program is then loaded via the custom loader located in [__load_time_diversity__](projects/load_time_diversity).
+The loader diversifies the program by randomizing the memory address of function fraction and starts the loaded program.

 Folders:
 * [__projects__](projects): This is my Code Composer Studio.
 Notes for each project can be found in the project's README file.
 It contains the projects:
   * [__blinky_demo__](projects/blinky_demo): My first LED blinking demo.
 It is compiled with the TI Compiler.